Food pantry set for Thursday in Bourbonnais

 The pantry’s founder and organizer, MaryLu Krueger, said anyone in need can come for food as there are no residential or financial restrictions.

-Take Illinois Route 102 (Main Street NW) and turn on Stratford Drive East.

-Follow event signage to William Latham Senior Drive where vehicles will be staged while awaiting entry for food pickup.
+Follow event signage to William Latham Sr. Drive, where vehicles will be staged while awaiting entry for food pickup.

 Pantry organizers ask that attendees do not block any residential or commercial driveways while waiting.